Kongduino/RAK3272S/README.md

 All in all, they already do quite a bit.
 I am looking into merging them, and adding more Minimal_Lora options.
 A more robust solution could involve making a GUI app in Xojo.
 We'll see...

 ![Receiver](Receiver.jpg)

+## UPDATE 2021/08/05

+I added a new script, `RAK3272S_Minimal_LoRa.py`, which mimics the `BastWAN_Minimal_LoRa` firmware to an extent, and I have been having more issues with SF/BW combinations related to payloads.
+At SF 10, BW 7 (125 KHz), packets sent from BastWAN devices are received by the whole network, both BastWAN and RAK3272S.
+On the other hand, packets sent by RAK3272S are not received, AT ALL, by BastWAN devices, and garbled on other RAK3272S.
+Checking on my SDR, something is indeed being sent, but the BastWAN devices don't even react to it.
+I think either the AT firmware, or the hardware itself, is much stricter than needed when it comes to payload limitations: after all, if the RAK3272S can receive long (~180 bytes) payloads, it should be able to send them too (and they were slightly shorter, about 160 bytes).

+So while I confer with the product team, I have changed the SF/BW combo to SF 10, BW 9 (500 KHz) and long packets work fine now.
+SF 9, BW 7 also seems to work.
+I am adding various JSON prefs files for testing.
+You can pick a prefs file at launch by doing:

+`python3 RAK3272S_Minimal_LoRa.py /dev/tty.usbserial-A901LHDG sf9bw7.json`

+### Commands

+I have added a few commands from Minimal_LoRa:

+* `/p` PING
+* `/>xxxx` Send xxxx as a message
+* `/hm0` ~ `/hm1` Turn HMAC OFF or ON
+* `/pb0` ~ `/pb1` Turn PONG back OFF or ON
+*  `/apx` Turn auto PING OFF (0) or every x seconds

+This is still a bit fragile, but seems to be working well enough!
+Have fun!